anantkoli/catalyst_count/README.md

     - windows, macOS > ``` docker ps -a ```
     - Linux > ``` sudo docker ps -a ```

-7. Now install the requirements using below command make sure you installed python if not use [this link](https://www.javatpoint.com/how-to-install-python)
+7. Now install the requirements using the below command make sure you installed Python if not use [this link](https://www.javatpoint.com/how-to-install-python)
     - ``` pip install -r requirements ```

-8. Now need to migrate the changes using following commands
+8. Now, we need to migrate the changes using the following commands
     - ``` python manage.py makemigrations ```
     - ``` python manage.py migrate ```

-9. Now run the server using command
+9. Now run the server using the command
     - ``` python manage.py runserver ```

 10. Now your app is running **successfully**

+11. Go to the browser and search for (http://127.0.0.1:8000/) to login and try the application.